WSU-kduncan/s24cicd-RobertDallessandris/README-CI.md

 This workflow triggers on a push to the main branch of this github repository.
 It builds the image on a github runner then pushes it to the specified DockerHub repository if successful.

-## 3. Diagram

-**TODO** Include a diagram (or diagrams) of the continuous integration process.
-A good diagram will label tools used and how things connect.
-This diagram would probably look best near your project description.

 ### Resources